shillcoinfinance/Contract/README.md

 # Contract
-Fixed Supply of One Quadrillion Token Deflationary through Burn
+Fixed Supply of One Quadrillion Tokens